SpanishFreddy/Sunshine-Cat-PSVita-Port/README.md

 I added music and soon i will add sound effects (Juping, goal, etc).

 I added some plataforms to help in some hard zones.

+I fixed some problems and it now works better.

 ![Screenshot 2023-02-20 16-29-00](https://user-images.githubusercontent.com/121837347/220147551-349c8fbe-ce17-4271-b542-1b559b9ee9ec.png)